ORNL/DataFed/doc_source/source/system/overview.rst

 The metadata of a data record is distinct from the built-in record fields such as title and description, and is represented using Javascript Object Notation (JSON).
 JSON was selected because it is human-readable, can represent arbitrary structured documents, and is easily validated using JSON-based schemas (see `<https://json-schema.org/>`_).
-Like other fields, metadata is searchable using the powerful built-in query language described in the `Data Search`_ section of this document.
+Like other fields, metadata is searchable using the powerful built-in query language described in the :ref:`Data Search` section of this document.

 When creating or updating a data record, metadata may be directly specified or a JSON file may be referenced as the metadata source.